International @Campuslife provides visa and immigration advice

 For visa applications for new courses, your CAS will be issued by the International Admissions team.
 For students making an application to extend their visa for a course they are already studying, you will need to contact MyUniHub and complete a CAS request form.
 You will need the unique CAS number on the CAS to include in your online application form.

 3) Evidence of finances (and related documents) *

 Finance issues are the number one reason we see for visa refusals and are normally completely avoidable!
-Please check your finance documents against the examples in the Documents for a Student application and carefully read our How to minimise risk of Student visa refusal information.
+Please check your finance documents against the examples in the Documents for a Student application and carefully read our Minimising risk of Student Visa refusal guide.
 You may need additional documents if you are using your parents (or official legal guardian's bank statements).
 These are outlined in our Guide to documents for Student Visa.